galasa-dev/galasa.dev/src/markdown-pages/docs/upgrading.md

 Alternatively, run the ```mvn clean install ``` command from the command line.

-If you are still having issues, you can force a full Maven rebuild by deleting your *.m2* repository and creating a new build against your test projects and Managers by running a clean Maven install.
+If you are still having issues, you can force a full rebuild by deleting your *.m2* repository and creating a new build against your test projects and Managers by running a clean install.